devfake/flox/README.md

 All movie titles are in english by default.
 You can check if TMDB has an alternative title by setting `ALTERNATIVE_LANGUAGE` in `backend/.env`.
 The most commons are `DE`, `IT`, `FR`, `ES` and `RU`.

+### Suggestions

+If you hover over an movie, you can click on `Suggestions` to search for recommendations and similar movies.

 ### Better Search

 You can use [Laravel Scout](https://laravel.com/docs/master/scout) for better search results with typos.
 Something like `findg nemo`.